shackcrack007/hybrid-attacks-course-template/README.md

     & "C:\\prepareVM.ps1" `
     -DomainUser rootuser `
     -DomainPassword CHANGEME `
-    -DomainName YOURDOMAIN.onmicrosoft.com
+    -DomainName YOURDOMAIN.onmicrosoft.com # the one listed here https://admin.microsoft.com/#/Domains
     ```

+4. repeat 1-3 for the other VM

 * you might see errors here and there - ignore them
-* check a file on the desktop indicating the script has finished, if doesn't exists, run the script again
-    * *make sure it exists on both VMs*
 * when done, turn off the VMs, see you when the course starts!